-OCTOBER 2022 SCHOLARSHIP UPDATE: For the academic year 2023-2024, there is one AMS scholarship for a (Research) Master’s student.
-There are no AMS scholarships available for Bachelor’s students this year.
+NOVEMBER 2023 SCHOLARSHIP UPDATE: For the academic year 2024-2025, there is one AMS scholarship for a Bachelor's student, as well as one AMS scholarship for a (Research) Master’s student.

 The scholarship consists of an amount equal to the tuition fee.
 Please note that the scholarship cannot be used as a (partial) tuition waiver.
 The applicant must still pay the full amount of tuition due, and can do this in instalments.
 Scholarship holders will also receive their grant in monthly instalments.